- This event has passed.

 After two semesters of preparation, the graduates of the Penn Community Scholars Program will present their innovative ideas to potential collaborators and funders.

-The event will include networking opportunities, the pitch presentations, and a keynote presentation from Dr. Victoria Cargill, Senior Director, Public Health @ the Milken Institute.
+The event will include networking opportunities, the pitch presentations, and a keynote presentation entitled “Improving Healthy Outcomes for All: Where Community and Collaboration Meet” by Dr. Victoria Cargill, Senior Director, Public Health @ the Milken Institute.

 An esteemed judge’s panel of funders and academics will choose who gets the “top pitch” awards.